CyberFlameGO/svnpython/Doc/library/codecs.rst

 Encodings and Unicode
 ---------------------

-Unicode strings are stored internally as sequences of codepoints (to be precise as :ctype:`Py_UNICODE` arrays).
-Depending on the way Python is compiled (either via :option:`--enable-unicode=ucs2` or :option:`--enable-unicode=ucs4`, with the former being the default) :ctype:`Py_UNICODE` is either a 16-bit or 32-bit data type.
-Once a Unicode object is used outside of CPU and memory, CPU endianness and how these arrays are stored as bytes become an issue.
-Transforming a unicode object into a sequence of bytes is called encoding and recreating the unicode object from the sequence of bytes is known as decoding.
+Strings are stored internally as sequences of codepoints (to be precise as :ctype:`Py_UNICODE` arrays).
+Depending on the way Python is compiled (either via :option:`--without-wide-unicode` or :option:`--with-wide-unicode`, with the former being the default) :ctype:`Py_UNICODE` is either a 16-bit or 32-bit data type.
+Once a string object is used outside of CPU and memory, CPU endianness and how these arrays are stored as bytes become an issue.
+Transforming a string object into a sequence of bytes is called encoding and recreating the string object from the sequence of bytes is known as decoding.
 There are many different methods for how this transformation can be done (these methods are also called encodings).
 The simplest method is to map the codepoints 0-255 to the bytes ``0x0``-``0xff``.
-This means that a unicode object that contains codepoints above ``U+00FF`` can't be encoded with this method (which is called ``'latin-1'`` or ``'iso-8859-1'``). :func:`unicode.encode` will raise a :exc:`UnicodeEncodeError` that looks like this: ``UnicodeEncodeError: 'latin-1' codec can't encode character u'\u1234' in position 3: ordinal not in range(256)``.
+This means that a string object that contains codepoints above ``U+00FF`` can't be encoded with this method (which is called ``'latin-1'`` or ``'iso-8859-1'``). :func:`str.encode` will raise a :exc:`UnicodeEncodeError` that looks like this: ``UnicodeEncodeError: 'latin-1' codec can't encode character '\u1234' in position 3: ordinal not in range(256)``.

-There's another group of encodings (the so called charmap encodings) that choose a different subset of all unicode code points and how these codepoints are mapped to the bytes ``0x0``-``0xff``.
+There's another group of encodings (the so called charmap encodings) that choose a different subset of all Unicode code points and how these codepoints are mapped to the bytes ``0x0``-``0xff``.
 To see how this is done simply open e.g. :file:`encodings/cp1252.py` (which is an encoding that is used primarily on Windows).
 There's a string constant with 256 characters that shows you which character is mapped to which byte value.

-All of these encodings can only encode 256 of the 65536 (or 1114111) codepoints defined in unicode.
+All of these encodings can only encode 256 of the 65536 (or 1114111) codepoints defined in Unicode.
 A simple and straightforward way that can store each Unicode code point, is to store each codepoint as two consecutive bytes.
 There are two
 possibilities: Store the bytes in big endian or in little endian order.
 These two encodings are called UTF-16-BE and UTF-16-LE respectively.
 Their